cisagov/Malcolm/docs/kubernetes.md

 The steps to configure and tune Malcolm for a Kubernetes deployment are [very similar](malcolm-config.md#ConfigAndTuning) to those for a Docker-based deployment.
 Both methods use [environment variable files](malcolm-config.md#MalcolmConfigEnvVars) for Malcolm's runtime configuration.

 Malcolm's configuration and runtime scripts (e.g., `./scripts/configure`, `./scripts/auth_setup`, `./scripts/start`, etc.) are used for both Docker- and Kubernetes-based deployments.
-To indicate to these scripts that you're working with Kubernetes rather than `docker-compose`, provide the script with the [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) used to communicate with the API server of the Kubernetes cluster (e.g., `./scripts/configure -f k3s.yaml` or `./scripts/start -f kubeconfig.yaml`, etc.).
+In order to indicate to these scripts that Kubernetes is being used rather than `docker-compose`, users can provide the script with the [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) used to communicate with the API server of the Kubernetes cluster (e.g., `./scripts/configure -f k3s.yaml` or `./scripts/start -f kubeconfig.yaml`, etc.).
 The scripts will detect whether the YAML file specified is a kubeconfig file or a Docker compose file and act accordingly.

 Run `./scripts/configure` and answer the questions to configure Malcolm.
 For an in-depth treatment of these configuration questions, see the **Configuration** section in **[End-to-end Malcolm and Hedgehog Linux ISO Installation](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig)**.
-You'll also need to run [`./scripts/auth_setup`](authsetup.md#AuthSetup) to configure authentication.
+Users will need to run [`./scripts/auth_setup`](authsetup.md#AuthSetup) to configure authentication.

 ### <a name="OpenSearchInstances"></a> OpenSearch Instances

-While Malcolm can manage its own single-node OpenSearch instance as part of its Kubernetes deployment, it's likely you'll want to use an existing multi-node OpenSearch cluster hosted on Kubernetes or some other provider (see, for example, ["Setup OpenSearch multi-node cluster on Kubernetes using Helm Charts"](https://opensearch.org/blog/setup-multinode-cluster-kubernetes/) on the OpenSearch blog and ["OpenSearch Kubernetes Operator"](https://opensearch.org/docs/latest/tools/k8s-operator/) in the OpenSearch documentation).
-Review Malcolm's documentation on [OpenSearch instances](opensearch-instances.md#OpenSearchInstance) to configure your Malcolm deployment to use an OpenSearch cluster.
+While Malcolm can manage its own single-node OpenSearch instance as part of its Kubernetes deployment, users may want to use an existing multi-node OpenSearch cluster hosted on Kubernetes or some other provider (see, for example, ["Setup OpenSearch multi-node cluster on Kubernetes using Helm Charts"](https://opensearch.org/blog/setup-multinode-cluster-kubernetes/) on the OpenSearch blog and ["OpenSearch Kubernetes Operator"](https://opensearch.org/docs/latest/tools/k8s-operator/) in the OpenSearch documentation).
+Review Malcolm's documentation on [OpenSearch instances](opensearch-instances.md#OpenSearchInstance) to configure a Malcolm deployment to use an OpenSearch cluster.

 ### <a name="PVC"></a> PersistentVolumeClaim Definitions